peter-toth/fim/README.md

 # Frequent Itemset Mining

-This project contains a Scala implementation of the popular FPGrowth algorithm.
+This project contains a Scala implementation of the popular FPGrowth, FPMax and FPClose algorithms.